-In September 2020, all of our classes returned to full-time education following the Covid-19 closure in March.
-Although we hope that the majority of our children will now have an uninterrupted experience, there is the possibility that an individual child, a class bubble, or indeed the whole school, will need to self-isolate for a period of time.
+In September 2020, all our classes returned to full-time education following the Covid 19 closure in March.
+In preparation for the possibility that an individual child, a class bubble, or indeed the whole school, would need to self-isolate for a period of time, we put a plan in place for remote learning so that all children could continue with their education.
+All remote learning takes place on Microsoft Teams.
+In January 2021 schools closed once again to all but the children of Critical Workers and vulnerable children.

 We have therefore put in place a plan for remote learning so that all children can continue with their education.
-This meets the expectations set out in the DfE guidance ‘Remote Education Support’
+This plan meets the expectations set out in the DfE guidance ‘Remote Education Support’ and the later ‘Remote Education Good Practice’

 To view our Remote Learning Plan please click on the document below.

 If a child does not have access to a computer/laptop and/or the internet, the school will do all it can to support children and will provide paper packs of learning.
-Where funding can be accessed, remote devices (e.g. i-Pads, laptops) and/or 4G connections will be sought, particularly for disadvantaged children.
-Parents will be reminded to make the school aware of any barriers to accessing remote learning.
+Where funding can be accessed, remote devices (e.g. iPads, laptops) and/or 4G connections will be sought, particularly for disadvantaged children.
+Families will be reminded to make the school aware of any barriers to accessing remote learning.

 When we locked down in March, remote learning was something for the future.
 The staff have worked tirelessly in ensuring that if your child is self-isolating or if the bubble bursts and the children are learning from home, that their learning continues.